chesko256/SimplyKnock/README.md

 * **Has this mod been cleaned with TES5Edit?**
 Yes.

+* **Does this mod include an MCM translated into my language?**
+A machine translation of the MCM is included with the mod for your convenience for all languages that SkyUI supports, to ensure that the widest number of non-English users can more-or-less navigate the mod's options.
+A real translation is most likely desirable; reach out to your favorite translator, or feel free to translate it yourself.

 * **Can I ding dong dash?**
 Nice one, chucklehead.

-But seriously, I had a rather aggressive development timeline for the first release (5 days) and it simply wasn't important enough.
+But seriously, I thought about it, but I had a rather aggressive development timeline for the release (5 days) and it simply wasn't important enough.
 It also has a high likelihood of leading to unwanted behavior.

 Credits
 -------